syncfusion-content/maui-docs/MAUI/Masked-Entry/Validation.md

 description: Learn here all about Validation support in Syncfusion .NET MAUI Masked Entry (SfMaskedEntry) control and more.
 platform: maui
 control: SfMaskedEntry
-documentation: ug S
+documentation: ug
 ---
-# Validation in Xamarin Masked Entry (SfMaskedEntry)
+# Validation in in .NET MAUI Masked Entry (SfMaskedEntry)

 ## Validation Mode